 Sebastian Copeland’s second feature documentary Across the Ice chronicles a record-setting expedition covering 2300 km of Greenland’s south to north axis on skis and kites, lasting 42 days.
 This journey, accompanied by fellow adventure partner and friend, Eric McNair-Landry, netted a Guinness Book World Record for the longest distance traveled (595km) in 24 hours.
 The team faced ferocious storms, restless nights and sub-zero temperatures yet overcame all obstacles for a historical adventure that triumphs fearless individuals and embraces true heart.
 This is their story.

 1:30:00 | 2015

-There’s a real urgency of global climate change and its damaging effects to our planet’s fragile Polar Regions.
-Sebastian’s expeditions to Greenland, Antarctica and the North Pole have served as a significant source to educate and empower individuals, lobbies, and members of media and government on this issue.
-Please help support his passion and commitment to protecting these fragile expanses of ice and wildlife, the future of which is in critical condition.
+Global climate change and its damaging effects to our planet’s fragile Polar Regions is real.
+Sebastian’s expeditions to Greenland, Antarctica and the North Pole serve as a significant source to educate individuals, lobbies, and members of media and government on this issue.

 British French American Sebastian Copeland is a world-renowned polar explorer, climate researcher, environmentalist, photographer and author.
 His personal commitment to fight for the protection of our environment and relentless pursuit of a sustainable future has led Sebastian to focus on visual arts as a tool for documenting social change by re-tooling his climbing and mountaineer adventure skills for polar exploration.